0tv0renakniga/ds_masters/dsc_207/module_2/mod_2_quiz.md

 <summary><strong>Correct Answer:</strong></summary>

 ✅ <U32 - String

-</details>
+<strong>Explanation:</strong>

-**Explanation:** When a NumPy array contains mixed data types including strings, NumPy will convert all elements to strings to maintain homogeneity.
+When a NumPy array contains mixed data types including strings, NumPy will convert all elements to strings to maintain homogeneity.
 The `<U32` data type indicates a 32-character Unicode string.
 The numeric values and `np.nan` are converted to their string representations.

+</details>

 ## Question 7
 **Reshape changes the dimensions of the original array, whereas resize does not.**